Hans von Euler-Chelpin: Personal life

-In 1899 von Euler-Chelpin was appointed to teach as Privatdozent in the Royal University at Stockholm where he began visiting the laboratory of van 't Hoff, one of the many who influenced Euler-Chelpin's interest in science along with Nernst.
+In 1899, von Euler-Chelpin was appointed to teach as Privatdozent in the Royal University at Stockholm where he began visiting the laboratory of van 't Hoff, one of the many who influenced Euler-Chelpin's interest in science along with Nernst.

-In 1902 he took Swedish citizenship.
-Nevertheless, during the First World War, von Euler-Chelpin took part in voluntary service in the German Air Force.
+In 1902, he took Swedish citizenship, although keeping his German citizenship.
+Nevertheless, during the First World War, von Euler-Chelpin took part in voluntary service with the Imperial German Army in the artillery (1.
+Feldartillerie-Regiment) of the Bavarian Army, transferring to the Luftstreitkräfte in 1915, finally with the rank as captain (Hauptmann).
 During the Second World War, he worked in a diplomatic mission on the German side.

-In 1906 he was appointed Professor of General and Organic Chemistry in the Royal University, Stockholm.
+In 1906, he was appointed Professor of General and Organic Chemistry in the Royal University, Stockholm.
 In 1929, the Knut and Alice Wallenberg Foundation and the International Education Board of the Rockefeller Foundation established in Stockholm the Vitamin Institute and Institute of Biochemistry, and Euler-Chelpin was appointed as its director.
 In 1941 he retired from teaching, but continued his research.

 Hans von Euler-Chelpin married twice.
 His first wife was Astrid Cleve, who was the first Swedish woman to obtain a doctoral degree of science.
 They had five children: Sten (1903–1991), Ulf Svante (1905–1983), Karin Maria (1907–2003), Hans Georg Rigas (1908–2003) and Birgit (1910–2000).
 In 1913 he married again to his second wife, Elisabeth "Beth" Baroness af Ugglas (1887–1973), whose participated in collaborations with Euler-Chelpin.
 They had four children: Rolf Sebastian Ugglas (1914–2005), Hans Roland Ugglas (1916–), Curt Leonhard Ugglas (1918–2001) and Johan Erik Ugglas "Jan" (1929–1954).
 His son, Ulf von Euler, was a well-known physiologist and in 1970 he received a Nobel Prize for his research on the chemical nature of norepinephrine on the synapses.
 In 1931, his daughter Karin von Euler-Chelpin married the writer Sven Stolpe and had four children with him (one of which was Lisette Schulman).

 During his life, von Euler-Chelpin created a series of monographs such as Biochemistry of Tumours, written in collaboration with Boleslaw Skarzynski, published in 1942 and the other entitled The Chemotherapy and Prophylaxis of Cancer, published in 1962.

 von Euler-Chelpin died in Stockholm on 6 November 1964, at the age of 91.